 Changes in roles regarding registration

-Joint submissions with a UK based lead registrant
+Joint submissions with a UK (GB) based lead registrant

-Irish registrants who are in a joint submission for which a UK based company is the lead registrant and owner of data for which the Irish company has obtained a letter of access allowing them to refer to the data need to be aware that the UK company’s registration will be non-existent following the transitional period.
-In such a situation, it should be ensured that the lead registrant moves to the EU-27/EEA or that a legal entity change is completed so that the current lead registrant becomes an EU-27/EEA based only representative.
-Alternatively, a new lead registrant can be appointed and the lead registrant role transferred before the end of the transitional period.
+Irish registrants who were in a REACH joint submission for which a UK (GB) based company was the lead registrant and owner of data for which the Irish company had obtained a letter of access allowing them to refer to the data, need to be aware that the UK (GB) company’s registration is now non-existent.
+It should be ensured that the lead registrant moved to the EU-27/EEA or that a legal entity change was completed so that the lead registrant became an EU-27/EEA based only representative.
+Alternatively, a new lead registrant may have been appointed and the lead registrant role transferred (this should have been completed before the end of the transition period).

-If an Irish company is considered as a downstream user under REACH due to the appointment by his non-EU supplier of an only representative (OR), and that OR is based in the UK, then the Irish company needs to be aware that once the UK leaves the EU(end of transitional period), the UK based company can no longer act as OR.
-In such a case, the OR would need to move its business to an EU-27/EEA country, or a different OR in EU-27/EEA would need to be appointed by the non-EU manufacturer.
+If an Irish company was previously considered as a downstream user under REACH due to the appointment by their non-EU supplier of a UK (GB) based OR, then the Irish company needs to be aware that the UK (GB) based company can no longer act as OR since 1st January 2021.
+In such a case, the OR should have moved its business to an EU-27/EEA country, or a different OR in EU-27/EEA should have appointed by the non-EU manufacturer.
+Any Irish company in this situation should have spoken to their OR or to their non-EU supplier to see what, if any, arrangements were put in place before the end of the transition period.

 Impact on authorisations

-If an Irish company relies on a REACH authorisation granted to a UK supplier (or a pending application for authorisation), then they should be aware that their use will no longer be covered after the transitional period.
-REACH authorisations will lose their legal effect as of 31st December 2020.
-This means that the Irish company will need to rely on a supplier with a valid authorisation from amongst the EU-27/EEA.
-If this is not possible, and the Irish company wishes to continue using the substance after that date, then they will need to apply for an authorisation themselves.
-In any event, it is recommended that such companies speak to their suppliers now about their supplier’s intentions post UK withdrawal, as the UK company may avail of the possibility to appoint an OR in EU-27/EEA and transfer the authorisation to that OR post UK withdrawal.
+If an Irish company previously relied on a REACH authorisation granted to a UK (GB) supplier, then they should be aware that this authorisation is now no longer valid and their use is no longer authorised.
+REACH authorisations previously granted to UK (GB) companies lost their legal effect as of 31st December 2020.
+This means that the Irish company needs to source a supplier with a valid authorisation that covers their use from amongst the EU-27/EEA.
+If this is not possible, and the Irish company wishes to continue using the substance, they need to apply for an authorisation for their own use themselves.
+It is recommended that Irish companies speak to their UK (GB) suppliers; they may have availed of the possibility to appoint an OR in the EU-27/EEA and may have transferred the authorisation to that OR.

 Substances of unacceptable risk to human health and the environment are restricted for placing on the market and for use within the EU.
-Restricted substances are listed in Annex XVII of the REACH Regulation.
+Restricted substances are listed in Annex XVII of REACH.
 Restricted substances cannot be manufactured, used or placed on the market unless they comply with the conditions set out in the restriction entry on Annex XVII.
+Irish companies sourcing substances in the UK (GB) may now need to comply with REACH restrictions, as the EU importer.

 Responsibilities of importers under REACH with regard to restricted substances: